ccao-data/model-res-avm/README.md

 We also publish a Docker image containing model code and all of the dependencies necessary to run it.
-If you’re comfortable using Docker, you can skip the installation steps below and instead pull the image from `ghcr.io/ccao-data/model-res-avm:master` to run the model.
+If you’re comfortable using Docker, you can skip the installation steps below and instead pull the image from `ghcr.io/ccao-data/model-res-avm:master` to run the latest version of the model.

 ## Installation